mehdiigiit/plotly_dash_app/README.md

 2. Categorizing the subnets into groups, each representing a particular sub-community or network.
 3. The external entities involved with connections from/to the campus network.

+There is short video demoing the app, available to watch at: https://pages.cpsc.ucalgary.ca/~mehdi.karamollahi/Presentation_Dash.mp4

 ## Sections

 The app consists of 8 sections.
 Each section requires a specific input file (described below) and provides one or a set of specific visualization(s).
 The sections are as following: